sminez/pa/README.md

   Cocoon) but the current system isn't great.
   - Auto-parsing todos out of the daily file and adding to the db for bonus points!
-- [ ] Work out how to query google calendar details
-  - Ideally without having to register an app with google...
 - [ ] Decide on a format / storage for HOWTO files.
   - Store in the DB?
   - Keep as plain-text notes?